HttpRafa/ubitix/README.md

 # ubitix
-A tool that automatically detects IPv6 prefix changes and updates iptables NAT rules, and triggers a GitHub Actions workflow.
+A tool that automatically detects IPv6 prefix changes and updates iptables NETMAP rules, and triggers a GitHub Actions workflow.